GHK-CU

 What products is GHK-Cu found in?

 The GHK-Cu peptide is found in many hair care, skin care products and dietary supplements.
-The copper peptide serum is commonly found in eye cream, face serum, moisturisers, vitamin c cream and some formulations containing hyaluronic acid.
+The copper peptide serum is commonly found in eye cream, face serum, moisturisers, vitamin C cream and some formulations containing hyaluronic acid.
 It is important to check the ingredient lists of products or check with a pharmacist.

 Can GHK-Cu skin serum reduce the effects of UV radiation?

 Clinical trials demonstrate that GHK-Cu skin serum can help reduce the effects of UV radiation.
-The peptide aids in wound healing and reduces inflammation, which can be beneficial in mitigating the effects of UV exposure (1). a
+The peptide aids in wound healing and reduces inflammation, which can be beneficial in mitigating the effects of UV exposure (1).

 Scientific Research